riccardoEspositoXhpo/computerScienceNotes/python_wiki.md

 ```

+#### Decorators

-As a last sub-topic, decorators are a way to run higher-order functions in short-hand notation.
+Decorators are a way to run higher-order functions in short-hand notation.
 A common use-case for this is a trace.

 ```python